Networked Media Open Specifications

 An NMOS Receiver which implements the NDI transport.

 An NDI stream which utilizes proprietary codecs for audio and video.
-NDI Full Bandwidth is supported by both the NDI Standard SDK and NDI Advanced SDK.
+NDI High Bandwidth is supported by both the NDI Standard SDK and NDI Advanced SDK.

 NDI HX, NDI HX2, NDI HX3